phrugsa-limbunlom/vlm-ollama/README.md

 ## 🔧 Configuration

 ### Model Selection
-The demo supports any Ollama-compatible vision model.
-Popular options:
+The demo supports any Ollama-compatible vision model, such as:

 - **LLaVA 7B**: `llava:7b` (Recommended for RTX 3050)
 - **LLaVA 13B**: `llava:13b` (Requires more VRAM)